NKOUMNGASM/EXQUISITE_CORPSE_SMARTIN_ARAI4/README.md

 This is another updated version with Luis.
 Thks

 Another updated version, then we shall go on to collaborate with our colleages.

+Sorry i was on the wrong page hahah.